tiagoantonio/woland/README.md

 # WOLAND OUTPUTS

 * results-samplename folder : All results from a single sample file.
-* report-samplename folder  : Grouped report files [.tmp] and graphic reports from a single [input.table].
+* report-samplename folder  : Grouped report files [.txt] and graphic reports from a single [input.table].

 # CITATION